dreamportdev/Osdev-Notes/07_VirtualFileSystem/02_VirtualFileSystem.md

 When a file system is *mounted* in a folder it means that the folder is no longer a container of other files/directories for the same filesystem but is referring to another file systems somewhere else (it can be a network drive, external device, an image file, etc.) and the folder takes the name of *mountpoint*

-Every mountpoint, will contain the information on how to access the target file system, so the VFS every time it has to access a file, it does the following:
+Every mountpoint, will contain the information on how to access the target file system, so the VFS every time it has to access a file (i.e. a `open` function is called), it does the following:

 * Parse the file path to identify the mountpoint of the File System
 * Once identified, it get access to the data structure holding all information on how to access it, this structure usually contains the pointer to the functions to open, write files, create dir, etc.